aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 ## Findings
-**1. Customers from each region**
+**1. Regional distribution of customers**
 The customer distribution is equal across the different regions, suggesting a balanced market reach.

 **2. Popularity and total revenue generated based on subscription type** Basic subscription is the most popular, with 10 customers choosing it over Premium and Standard.
 This higher preference suggests that many customers are more inclined towards cost-effective plans which meet their basic needs.

-Additionally, Basic subscription generates the most revenue, **33,776,735**, followed by Premium and Standard.
+Additionally, Basic subscription generates the most revenue, **33,776,735**, followed by Premium and Standard, 16,899,064 and 16,864,376, respectively.
+Higher revenue is expected as it is the most popular type of subscription.
+These results highlight the possibility of upselling or cross-selling.
+Thus, encouraging customers with basic subscriptions to get other subscription types or upgrade to a higher-tier subscription, thereby bringing in more revenue

-**3. Customers who cancelled their subscription within 6 months** No customer cancelled their subscriptions within the first 6 months.
+**3. Subscription cancellations  within 6 months**
+No customer cancelled their subscriptions within the first 6 months.
 This may indicate a satisfactory initial onboarding experience among customers, hence the absence of early churn.